manavendradesai/GoChaseIt-RSE/README.md

 # GoChaseIt-RSE
 Project 2 of the Robotics Software Engineering Nanodegree Program of Udacity.

-Outcomes -->
+## Outcomes -->

-- Designed a differential drive robot, with a camera and lidar, in URDF (Unified Robot Description Format) and housed it in a world different from that in Project 1
+- Designed a **differential drive robot, with a camera and lidar**, in URDF (Unified Robot Description Format) and housed it in a world different from that in Project 1
 - Added Gazebo plugins for the robot’s differential drive capability, lidar, and camera
-- Wrote C++ client and server nodes to read the robot's camera image, analyzes it to determine the presence and position of a white ball, and drive the robot towards it
+- Wrote C++ client and server nodes to read the robot's camera image, analyzes it to **determine the presence of a white ball, and drive the robot towards it**

-Directory structure -->
+## Directory structure -->

     ├── my_robot                       # my_robot package
     │   ├── launch                     # launch folder for launch files